Learning from Viral Information: Model

+The news-feed algorithm determines what content is shown to users.
+It can focus on showing more viral content (larger $\lambda$) or more ``random'' content (smaller $\lambda$).
+Displaying ``random'' content could represent, for example, showing a user the most recent stories that their friends posted without regard for the stories' popularity score.
 The virality of the news feed is a design choice that social-media companies devote substantial attention to in practice.
-Over the years, different iterations of the Twitter feed gave different levels of emphasis on the trending or most popular tweets on the platform.
-For Reddit, its ordering algorithm for displaying posts on the front page evolved over a decade.
-An entry on Reddit's company blog in 2009 shows the platform designers are well aware of the disadvantages of putting too much emphasis on the most highly upvoted content:

-\begin{quote} ``Once a comment gets a few early upvotes, it\textquoteright s moved to the top.
+Over the years, different iterations of the X (Twitter) feed gave different levels of emphasis to the trending or most popular tweets on the platform.
+Reddit's ordering algorithm for displaying posts on the front page similarly evolved over many years.\footnote{A 2009 entry on Reddit's company blog discusses tradeoffs in prioritizing more popular comments, including concerns about feedback loops resembling those we will see in our analysis: ``Once a comment gets a few early upvotes, it's moved to the top.
 The higher something is listed, the more likely it is to be read (and voted on), and the more votes the comment gets.
-It\textquoteright s a feedback loop'' \citep{munroe_2009}. \end{quote}
+It's a feedback loop'' \citep{munroe_2009}.}

-Turning to user behavior, we assume that users are rational and want to share stories that match the true state.
+\textbf{Discussion of Assumptions.} We next discuss several of our assumptions about agents' behavior and information.
+We assume that agents are rational and want to endorse signals that match the true state.
 We will see that even under these assumptions, which we view as relatively conducive to learning, there are often misleading steady states.
-The assumption that users want to share correct content is also motivated by empirical evidence on sharing behavior.
+In the context of our social-media application, this assumption is also motivated by empirical evidence on content-sharing behavior.
 In laboratory experiments, \citet{pennycook2020fighting,pennycook2021shifting} find people have an intrinsic preference for sharing news from more trustworthy sources, which are more likely to accurately reflect the state.
+Our analysis is robust to including other agent objectives, provided agents also care enough about endorsing accurate signals (as discussed in the conclusion).